 Although all these tags are admittedly niche, they highlight an extremely specific audience that’s willing to engage with brands.
 Exploring these kind of hashtags is a wise strategy for brands looking to narrow down who they should target and sell to.

 Pro Tip: Instagram has over one billion users.
-Connecting with smaller communities is much more actionable than trying to dominate massive tags (#sewing or #haircare, for example).
+Instagram marketing strategy suggest you to connect with smaller communities is much more actionable than trying to dominate massive tags (#sewing or #haircare, for example).

 4. Curate & Promote User-Generated Content